Post Summary: Silence After Payment Is a Red Flag, Not a Busy Season

 Every stage inherits the one before it.

 This is why vetting the company before you sign is worth the extra effort.
 The way a company communicates during the sales process is the ceiling of how they’ll communicate during the build.
-It doesn’t get better after they have your money.
+It doesn’t improve once the project starts.

 Two weeks into a build and we’re almost done, nine out of ten times.
-If you’re two weeks in with another company and you haven’t seen a design, haven’t been on a screen share, and don’t have a next meeting on the calendar — something is wrong.
+If you’re two weeks in and you haven’t seen a design, haven’t been on a screen share, and don’t have a next meeting on the calendar, something is wrong.

 And it started earlier than you think.

 Go back to the first real conversation.
 Was a follow-up meeting scheduled before you got off the call?
-If not — not right there is a red flag.
+If not, not right there is a red flag.
 It means they’re not planning in the future.
 They’re not structuring their day around the work.
-And if a company can’t book a meeting during an onboarding call, they’re not going to get more organized as the project gets more complex.
+A company that can’t book a meeting during onboarding isn’t going to find more structure once the project gets complex.

 Every stage of a web design build should produce a clear next step.
 If you’re ever in a position where you don’t know what happens next, and nobody’s told you, that’s a team that never had a communication process to begin with.